Läderach

-Läderach is a Swiss chocolate and confectionary manufacturer based in Ennenda (Glarus).
+Läderach (brand presence: Läderach Switzerland) is a family run Swiss chocolate and confectionary manufacturer based in Ennenda (Glarus).
 It was founded in 1962 in Glarus by Rudolf Läderach (1929–2013).
 His patent for the process of manufacturing hollow, ready-made chocolate truffles revolutionized the fine chocolate industry.
 In 2004 Läderach decided to enter the consumer market by acquiring Merkur Confiserie AG, a well-established chocolate retailer.
 In 2012 the company was further vertically integrated towards end-consumers when it opened its first factory in Bilten in the Alps region.
-As of 2020 Läderach operates 100 stores in 35 countries.
+As of 2025 Läderach operates 220 stores.

 History

-Foundation
+Foundation and leadership

+The company was founded in 1962 by Rudolf Läderach, after his father Rudolf Läderach senior had run a bakery in Netstal (now the municipality of Glarus) since 1926.
 In 1970 Rudolf Läderach invented and patented his "process to manufacture thin-walled hollow balls for truffles", which simplified and improved the production of truffles.
+In 1981, Läderach expanded to Dillenburg, Germany and began exporting overseas for the first time.

-In 1994, he handed over the operational management of the company to his second son Jürg Läderach, who served as the vice president of the board of directors.
+In 1994, he handed over the operational management of the company to his second son Jürg Läderach, who served as CEO until 2018 and as chairman of the board of directors until the end of 2021.
+As of 2023 Jürg Läderach no longer owns any shares in the company, according to Swiss newspaper Tages-Anzeiger.
+In 2011, the third generation, Johannes and Elias Läderach, joined the company.

-Under the leadership of Jürg Läderach, the chocolate maker acquired Olten-based Merkur Confiserie AG, a well-established chocolate and coffee retailer in 2004 to sell its products directly to consumers.
-Läderach rebranded all Merkur locations.

-In 2015, 750 employees worked for Läderach.
-By 2021, the number grew to 1,000 and reached 1,300 by 2022.
+In 1962 Rudolf Läderach senior opened a small bakery, laying the foundation for today's company.

+In 2018, the eldest son, Johannes Läderach, took over management of the company from his father Jürg as CEO and became chairman of the board of directors at the start of 2022.
+Elias Läderach, a trained confectioner and chocolatier, also joined the management team in 2018 and was named World Chocolate Master the same year.
+In addition, since the beginning of 2021, the third son David Läderach has been in charge of the company's German business.